S3-working-group/s3-practical-guide/src/closing/glossary.md

 **Subdriver**: A subdriver arises as a consequence of people responding to another driver (the _superdriver_) and are necessary to address to respond to the superdriver.
 **Super driver**: see _subdriver_.
 **Superdomain**: A _domain_ that fully contains another domain.
-**Transparency**: All information is available to everyone in an organization, unless there is a reason for confidentiality.
+**Transparency**: Make all information accessible to everyone in an organization, unless there is a reason for confidentiality.
 **Value**: The importance, worth or usefulness of something in relation to a _driver_.
 **Waste**: Anything not necessary for - or standing in the way of - effective response of a _driver_.